-If a pupil knows they wish to study a scientific course at university, then they would strongly be encouraged to do at least three of the Sciences or Maths.
+If a pupil knows they wish to study a scientific course at university, then they would strongly be encouraged to do multiple Sciences and / or Maths.
 Chemistry is an ideal fourth subject for an Arts or Social Science based pupil who wants to bring breadth to their Sixth Form studies e.g. a prospective lawyer would be well served by English, History, Latin and Chemistry - as Chemistry would develop and strengthen analytical skills.

-Chemistry is very popular at Canford, with over 100 sixth formers studying the subject.
-In recent years, a number of Canfordians have won places at Oxford or Cambridge to read pure Chemistry or its related subjects.
+Chemistry is popular at Canford, in recent years, a number of Canfordians have won places at Oxford or Cambridge to read pure Chemistry or its related subjects.

-Very few medical, dentistry or veterinary University courses do NOT require you to have A-Level Chemistry.
+Very few medical, dentistry or veterinary University courses do NOT require you to have A Level Chemistry.

-Many other degree courses strongly recommend or require Chemistry A-Level on their entrance requirements i.e
+Many other degree courses strongly recommend or require Chemistry

+A Level on their entrance requirements i.e.